Hearing with both ears

 When you can only hear with one ear, sounds that come from your 'bad side' fall in the shadow of your head.

 Sounds have to travel around your head so your 'good ear' can send them to the brain.
-As a result, sounds can be difficult to hear and understand clearly, especially in noise.1 This is particularily true for higher-frequency sounds.1
+As a result, sounds can be difficult to hear and understand clearly, especially in noise.1 This is particularly true for higher-frequency sounds.1

 Enjoy music